-When we got the news today that Levon Helm had died, I went straight to Big Pink.
+When I got the news that Levon Helm had died, I went straight to Big Pink.